Briefpoint

 Stop Spending Hours on Discovery Documents and Let Briefpoint Help

-Drafting discovery response and request documents is by far one of the most tedious parts of the discovery process.
+Drafting discovery responses and request documents is by far one of the most tedious parts of the discovery process.
 What about your legal strategy?
 The client meetings you have to attend?
 The other piles of paperwork on your desk?

 Sure, you can pile this task on your legal assistant, but that doesn’t solve the overarching problem.
 Drafting legal documents simply takes up too much time.